neuralmagic/sparseml/integrations/huggingface-transformers/tutorials/text-classification/text-classification-cli.md

 ### **Export to ONNX**

-Once you have trained your model, export to ONNX in order to deploy with DeepSparse.
-The artifacts of the training process are saved to your local filesystem.
+Export your trained model to ONNX to deploy with DeepSparse:

-Run the following to convert your PyTorch checkpoint to ONNX:

 ```bash
 sparseml.transformers.export_onnx \